gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 Again a [`beam.ParDo`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#ParDo) is used, but you’ll notice the `formatFunc` is slightly different to the `splitFunc` above.
 The `formatFunc` takes two arguments, a string (the key), and a int (the value).
 These are the pairs in the `PCollection<KV<string, int>>`.
 However, the `formatFunc` does not take a `emit func(...)` instead it simply returns a type string.

 Since the PTransform outputs a single line for each input element, a simpler form of the function can be specified.
 One where the output element is just returned from the function.
 The `emit func(...)` is useful when the number of output elements differ to the number of input elements.
 If its a 1:1 mapping a return makes the function easier to read.
+As above this is all inferred at runtime with reflection when the pipeline is being constructed..

 Multiple return arguments can also be used.
 For example, if the output was expected to be `PCollection<KV<float64, bool>>`, the return type could be `func(...) (float64, bool)`.
-This is all inferred at runtime with reflection when the pipeline is being constructed.

 ```go
 textio.Write(s, "wordcounts.txt", formatted)
 ```

-Finally the [`textio.Write`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/io/textio#Write) takes the `PCollection<string>` and writes it to a file named “wordcounts.txt" with one line per element.
+Finally [`textio.Write`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/io/textio#Write) takes the formatted `PCollection<string>` and writes it to a file named “wordcounts.txt" with one line per element.

 ## Running the pipeline